Our operations team is dedicated to keeping the program running efficiently and providing the very best in student support.

 A lover of problem solving and puzzles, Katelyn was drawn to programming and believes that this field empowers people to build solutions for problems anywhere in the world.
 Before joining Turing, Katelyn was freelancing for different startups and traveling the world with just her laptop after spending a few years as a full-stack engineer in the Silicon Valley.
 She has worked in Rails, Ember, and React on multiple production systems.
 She first joined Turing as a fellow instructor on the backend team, bringing her industry knowledge and interview skills to soon-to-be graduating students.
 But alas the road was calling, so she re-joined the team as a remote developer working on all things technology related.
 When she’s not working, she’s biking, hiking, surfing, skiing, reading, and traveling.

-Rachel brings a completely unique skill set to Turing School, serving as our in-house General Counsel.
+Rachel brings a completely unique skill set to Turing School, serving as our Director of Finance & Administration.
 She is an attorney specialized in general business practice.
 Prior to joining us, Rachel served the role of general counsel to many businesses on a contractual basis.
 She also has expertise maintaining the corporate governance of a non-profit organization, which proves vital to our own organizational structure.
 This expertise is rounded out by her professional experience in human resources and management capacity.
-As Turing School’s General Counsel, Rachel utilizes her past experience to manage all legal and compliance aspects of running our nonprofit organization.
+As Turing School’s Director of Finance & Administration, Rachel utilizes her past experience to manage all legal and compliance aspects of running our nonprofit organization.

-Ramiro has been an apprentice for a master cheese maker, an elementary school English teacher, and a manager at the highest producing dairy farm in Ecuador where he is originally from.
-For the past eight years before he joined Turing, he served students and families at STRIVE Prep, a network of Denver Public Charter Schools, as a Program Manager and had a Central Office role where he supported the operations of 11 schools.
-With a passion for operations, problem-solving, and project management, his service-oriented mindset supports Turing students as they pursue their passion in making sure they have the best possible learning environment.
-When he's not at Turing, he enjoys mountain and road biking, adventure and dual sport motorcycling, running, and family camping.
+Ramiro is Turing's Facilities and Events Manager.
+Prior to that, he spent nine years serving the students and families at STRIVE Prep, a network of Denver Public Charter Schools, as a Program Manager and later as the Associate Director of Operations in the central office, where he supported the operations of 11 schools.
+With a passion for operations, problem-solving, and project management, his service-oriented mindset supports Turing students as they pursue their passion by making sure they have the best possible learning environment.
+Ramiro, who is originally from Quito, Ecuador, has a diverse professional background.
+He graduated from one of the most prestigious Agricultural Engineering universities in Ecuador and has worked as an apprentice for a master cheese maker, an elementary school English teacher, an assistant manager for the only two dairy farms in California authorized to produce and sell organic raw milk, and a manager at the highest producing dairy farm in Ecuador.
+When he is not at Turing, he enjoys outdoor adventures such as mountain and road biking, adventure and dual sport motorcycling, running, and family camping.